StackVista/stackpack-splunk/src/main/stackpack/resources/enabled.md

 Refer to the StackState docs for details on [how to change configuration of the StackState Agent Splunk checks](https://l.stackstate.com/ui-splunk-checks) that collect data from Splunk.

+### Troubleshooting

+Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://l.stackstate.com/ui-splunk-support-kb).

-## Uninstall the Splunk StackPack
+### Uninstall the Splunk StackPack

 The Splunk StackPack can be uninstalled by clicking the **UNINSTALL** button.
-This will remove all Splunk topology specific configuration in StackState.
+This will remove all Splunk specific configuration in StackState.

-## Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://l.stackstate.com/ui-splunk-support-kb).